-Zip-Line in the City
+5. Soar Across a Zip-Line in the City

 Test out the flying trapeze or "Popaction" moves with a drop-in session at Streb's Teen Action Club.
-Photo courtesy of Streb.
+Photo courtesy of Streb

-A Teen Circus Meet-Up
+6. Attend a Teen Circus Meet-Up

-Chill at YMCA Teen Centers
+7. Chill at a YMCA Teen Center

-Bowling and Beyond
+10. Go Bowling and Beyond

 There are a lot of bowling alleys in NYC that welcome teens.
 But the state-of-the-art Bowlmor Chelsea Piers offers so much more, including a 3,000-square-foot, NYC-themed laser tag arena featuring replicas of landmarks like the Washington Square Park Arch and the Statue of Liberty, an aerial ropes course, plus Ping-Pong and arcade games.
-Teens are welcome up until 8pm, when it becomes 21 and over.
+Teens are welcome until 8pm when it becomes 21 and over.
 Warning: They'll most likely blow an entire month's allowance here.

 RELATED: Laser Tag Arenas in NYC

 While not all NYC pool halls are kid-friendly, we rounded up five that welcome families.
-Eastside Billiards on the Upper East Side allows kids over age 12 to visit on their own during daytime hours, and also offers Ping-Pong, Foosball, and Skee-ball.
+Eastside Billiards on the Upper East Side lets kids over age 12 to visit on their own during daytime hours, and also offers Ping-Pong, Foosball, and Skee-ball.
 Chances are if your teen is well-behaved and looks fairly mature, they won't be questioned at any of these billiard spots.

-Coney Island Adventure
+16. Embark on a Coney Island Adventure

 A version of this article was first published in March 2016, but it has since been updated.
 Sonia Gonzalez contributed additional reporting.